-Nonprofit organizations that hold money in offshore accounts for the purpose of avoiding paying the tax described in 26 U.S.C. § 511(a) are not eligible to apply.

-All recipients and subrecipients must forgo any profit or management fee.
+All recipients and subrecipients for either category must forgo any profit or management fee.
+Additionally, nonprofit organizations that hold money in offshore accounts for the purpose of avoiding paying the tax described in 26 U.S.C. § 511(a) are not eligible subrecipients.
+All recipients and subrecipients for either category must forgo any profit or management fee.

-OVC may elect to fund applications submitted under this FY 2018 solicitation in future fiscal years, dependent on, among other considerations, the merit of the applications and on the availability of appropriations.
+OVC may elect to make awards for applications submitted under this FY 2018 solicitation in future fiscal years, dependent on, among other considerations, the merit of the applications and on the availability of appropriations.

 OVC welcomes applications under which two or more entities would carry out the federal award; however, only one entity may be the applicant.
 Any others must be proposed as subrecipients (subgrantees).
-The applicant must be the entity that would have primary responsibility for carrying out the award, including administering the funding and managing the entire project.
-Only one application per lead applicant will be considered.
-An entity may, however, be proposed as a subrecipient (subgrantee) in more than one application.
+The applicant must be the entity with primary responsibility for administering the funding and managing the entire project.
+Only one application per lead applicant will be considered; however, subrecipients may be part of multiple proposals.